January 20th, 2021 | Sterling

 How to Create Safer Workplaces with Rescreening

-As the Covid-19 vaccine is rolled out and employees return to the workplace over the coming months, creating environments that embody trust and safety should be a vital consideration for organisations across all industry sectors.
+As the Covid-19 vaccine is rolled out and employees return to the workplace over the coming months, creating environments that embody trust and safety should be a vital consideration for organizations across all industry sectors.
 And with lingering threats such as occupational fraud estimated at £3.2 trillion worldwide, businesses are under increasing pressure to do all they can to mitigate risks.
-From time to time news stories may crop up shining a light on the negative behaviours of employees which may make you question your own screening processes and whether you’re doing enough.
-Failure to keep pace with the lives of your staff could seriously impact your organisation’s reputation, culture, and ultimately the bottom line.
-That’s where a robust screening programme could play a critical role – check out our checklist for the considerations you need.
+From time to time news stories may crop up shining a light on the negative behaviors of employees which may make you question your own screening processes and whether you’re doing enough.
+Failure to keep pace with the lives of your staff could seriously impact your organization’s reputation, culture, and ultimately the bottom line.
+That’s where a robust screening program could play a critical role – check out our checklist for the considerations you need.

 What is Rescreening?

 Rescreening is the process of performing background checks on employees after a certain period of time, during their employment.
 This may be six months, a year, or even five years.
 While an initial background check provides you with insight into a candidate’s history at that point in time, rescreening goes beyond this, providing the opportunity to update an individual’s record with any relevant findings that may have occurred during this specified period.